Creative Cloud All Apps

 How to simulate static.

 To recreate the “snow” and visual noise of a retro VHS tape or glitching CRT monitor, select a portion of the image with the rectangular Marquee tool and use the Wave option (under the Distort and Filter menus) to add visual noise.
-Randomness and chaos are essential to making a glitch look authentic — use the Randomise button to make each distortion effect unique.
+Randomness and chaos are essential to making a glitch look authentic — use the Randomize button to make each distortion effect unique.

 How to distort a small part of the screen.

 You can also pull out individual sections of the photo for distortion.
-Select them with the rectangular Marquee tool, right click and select Layer Via Copy to apply wave distortion to that specific area.
+Select them with the rectangular Marquee tool, right click, and select Layer Via Copy to apply wave distortion to that specific area.

-With these techniques, you can take a modern, high-resolution image and subject it to an artful and artificial ageing process to create evocative images out of what used to be seen as mere decay.
+With these techniques, you can take a modern, high-resolution image and subject it to an artful and artificial aging process to create evocative images out of what used to be seen as mere decay.

 Explore how to make pixel art.